Watching hard-earned traffic vanish from your site without a trace can be incredibly frustrating.

 - Finally, WPChat redirects them to a support agent, and their contact information is saved.

-That is a fundamentally warmer lead than someone who clicks a chat bubble and types “hi.”
+That is a much warmer lead than someone who clicks a chat bubble and types “hi.”

 Why Warmer Visitors Convert Into Leads More Easily

-In our experience, visitors who arrive at a live chat conversation having already reviewed key information are significantly more likely to share their contact details and take a next step.
+I’ve consistently seen this: visitors who jump into a live chat after already checking out some key info are far more likely to share their contact details and take that next step.

-An informed, self-qualified visitor is worth far more than ten cold contacts who need educating from scratch.
+One informed, self-qualified visitor is worth a whole lot more than ten cold contacts you have to educate from scratch.

 To learn more, check out this tutorial on setting up an interactive chat widget on your website.